marianmeres/demino/README.md

     }
 })

-// and route handler just rendering the html... app.get("/[articleId]", (_req, _info, ctx) => render(ctx.locals.article));
+// and route handler just rendering the html.
+This handler will not be reached
+// if article is not found
+app.get("/[articleId]", (_req, _info, ctx) => render(ctx.locals.article));
 ```